kwabenasapong/openpldoc/manual/source/faq.rst

 -----------------------------------------------

 OpenLP 2.2 is designed to be cross platform.
-Currently it has been known to run on Windows (XP, Vista, 7, 8, 10), Linux (Ubuntu/Kubuntu, Fedora), FreeBSD & Mac OS X.
+Currently it has been known to run on Windows (Vista, 7, 8, 10), Linux (Ubuntu/Kubuntu, Fedora), FreeBSD & Mac OS X.
 `Please let us know <http://wiki.openlp.org/Help:Contents>`_ if you've successfully run it on something else.